biboudis/clashofthelambdas/README.md

 ====================
 Microbenchmarking collection functional APIs of Java 8, Scala, C#, F# on Windows and Linux.

+To run the benchmarking suite as is, you will need a system with approximately 769mb of free space for heap allocation.
+Regarding execution time, a run on a single platform takes approximately 15-20 minutes on an Intel Core i5.

 * Java 8 (jvm / [jmh](http://openjdk.java.net/projects/code-tools/jmh/))
   * sequential
   * parallel